 Curriculum in primary schools

-The curriculum sets out the subjects that children study in school.
+The curriculum sets out the subjects children study in school.

-It sets out what your child is taught and how learning in each subject is assessed.
+It sets out what your child is taught and how their learning is assessed in each subject.

-Ireland's primary and post-primary schools is determined by the Minister for Education who is advised by the National Council for Curriculum and Assessment (NCCA).
+Ireland's primary and post-primary school curricula are set by the Minister for Education who is advised by the National Council for Curriculum and Assessment (NCCA).

 What do children learn at school?

-The primary school curriculum consists of 6 curriculum areas that are further divided into 11 subjects.
-The 6 areas are:
+The primary school curriculum consists of 7 curricular areas.
+Some areas are further divided into subjects.
+The 7 areas are:

-The curriculum aims to ensure that all children are provided with learning opportunities that recognise and celebrate their uniqueness and develop their full potential.
+The curriculum aims to provide all children with learning opportunities that recognise and celebrate their uniqueness and develop their full potential.

 The National Council for Curriculum and Assessment (NCCA) provides information for parents about the curriculum.
-It also provides advice on how you can support teaching and learning at home and in school.
+It also provides advice on how you can support your child's learning at school and at home.

 Assessment of children in school

-Children's learning and achievement are regularly assessed in primary schools using a variety of tests and other methods.
+Children's learning and achievements are assessed in primary schools using a variety of tests and other methods.

-All Irish primary schools must administer standardised tests in English and Mathematics to their pupils twice during their primary school years:
+All Irish primary schools must carry out three standardised tests of students in English and Mathematics during primary school.
+They are tested:

 • At the end of first class or at the beginning of second class and